spinnaker/spinnaker/spinnaker-extensions/README.md

 depend on the service Gradle platform version (e.g., `com.spinnaker.netflix.orca:orca-bom`) that corresponds to those Spinnaker versions.
 It does _not_ alter your plugin's compile or runtime classpaths.
 Your plugin compiles against version `X`; the test runner runs your plugin inside Spinnaker `Y` and `Z`.

+Instead of providing an explicit version, you can also supply any of the following aliases:

+- `latest`: the most recent Spinnaker release
+- `supported`: the last three Spinnaker releases
+- `nightly`: Spinnaker's nightly build

 ### Notes

 * Expects multi-project gradle builds where each sub project implements extensions targeting a single spinnaker service.